KristenKrolick/Chidambaran_Lab_Manuscript/README.md

 # Chidambaran_Lab_Manuscript

-This repository contains the code used in our Manscript submission of Whole-Genome Enzymatic Methylation Sequencing Analysis.
+This repository contains the code specifications and options used for all tools in our Whole-Genome Enzymatic Methylation Sequencing Analysis Manuscript.